The Altiplano is an amazing plateau between Bolivia and Peru nestled in the Andes Mountains at nearly 3,812 meters (about 12,507 feet).

-St John is the patrón saint of the ill and of hospitals and his image is carried around the niain streets of Puno accompanied by prayers and songs for good health.
-There is food, fireworks and music.
+St John is the patrón saint of the ill and of hospitals and his image is carried around the main streets of Puno accompanied by prayers and songs for good health.
+There is food, fireworks, and music.

 With the blessing of miniature objects, such as cars or houses, supplicants pray that the real thing will be obtained in the coming year.
 Features a miniature handicrafts fair in Puno on May 2.

-Locals in their distinctive colorful dress and knitwear dance and play music to Taquile's patron saint.
+Locals in their distinctive colorful dresses and knitwear dance and play music to Taquile's patron saint.
 There are also fireworks It's celebrated mostly on Isla Taquile.

 Central Puno's nightlife is geared toward tourists, with lively bars scattered around l lie bright lights on Jirón Lima (where touts hand out free-drink coupons) and next to the plaza on Jirón Puno.

 Artesanías (handicrafts, from musical instruments and jewelry to scale models of reed islands), wool and alpaca sweaters, and other typical tourist goods are sold in every second shop in the town center.

 This craft market sells the llama toys, rugs, alpaca sweaters, masks from Puno's 'La Virgen de Candelaria' festival, and other handicrafts you'll see elsewhere in town and on the islands, but at prices more open to haggling.